On expansions for nonlinear systems, error estimates and convergence issues: Introduction

 \item \textbf{Stochastic differential equations.} Here, the dynamics depend on time through the sources of randomness, say Brownian motions.
 One wishes to investigate the influence of the randomness on the final state and thus looks for explicit formulas involving iterated Stratanovich integrals to construct a representation of the flow, see e.g.\ \cite{MR2154760,MR981567,MR1721138,MR1227033}.

 \item \textbf{Differential equations on Lie groups.} Sometimes, the state itself of the differential equation belongs to a Lie group, as in \cite{MR1883629}.
 Then, looking for an intrinsic approximation of the state helps to preserve structure which would be lost otherwise.
 In particular, writing the product of multiple flows as a single flow is important.
-There are also control problems for differential equations set on Lie groups, as in \cite{MR0331185}. \end{itemize}
+There are also control problems for differential equations set on Lie groups, as in \cite{MR0331185}. {Some works, e.g.\ \cite{casas2006explicit}, also tackle the hard question of obtaining Magnus-type expansions, which are intrinsically linear, for nonlinear equations within matrix Lie groups.}

+\item {\textbf{Analysis of time-periodic systems.} When investigating the behavior of time-periodic systems, some authors borrow tools from ``chronological calculus'' or expressions of the ``logarithm of the flow'' (described below).
+For example, such techniques are used to study stability and asymptotic stability of time-periodic systems of ODEs; see the non linear Floquet Theorem 3.2 and the high-order averaging procedure Theorem 7.1 in \cite{zbMATH01635357}, or the recent higher-order averaging results of \cite{maggia2020higher}.} \end{itemize}